openSUSE/news-o-o/_posts/2010-11-20-opensuse-weekly-news-issue-150.markdown

-"So thereâ€™s a solution to make the kernel modules building under openSUSE factory (11.4) and the kernel 2.6.36 (...)"
+"So there’s a solution to make the kernel modules building under openSUSE factory (11.4) and the kernel 2.6.36 (...)"